 |Customized Sales Processes|

-The Sprout plan is Freshsales’ free entry-level plan and provides basic contact management functionality you would expect in a CRM.
+The Sprout plan is Freshsales’ free entry-level plan and provides basic contact management functionality you would expect in a CRM software.
 It also offers rules-based scoring to help you better prioritize lead follow-up as is found in Salesforce’s Professional plan and web-to-lead capture forms that can help speed up the data entry process.
 This feature is also not found in any of the Pipedrive plans.

 However, the Sprout plan lacks many of the more robust opportunity management features and email tools found in the paid plans.
 It also lacks the website visitor tracking feature found in Zoho CRM’s free plan.
 For this reason, the Sprout plan is best for businesses that are looking for an affordable tool for managing their contact relationship details and little else.